Fixing Anterior Pelvic Tilt: Posture tricks to make your butt and gut smaller

 The main ones we're going to focus on to stretch are the hip flexors and quads.
 The lower back we don't want to stretch since that can create instability and lead to injury, read more about the spine here.

 Muscle overactivity commonly comes about as a compensation for other weak muscles.
-That is to say, when one muscle group is weak and underactive, the other tends to pick up the slack and become overactive.
+When one muscle group is weak and underactive, the other tends to pick up the slack and become overactive.
 The resulting imbalance often leads to pain and even injury.
 A great example of this is the relationship between the glutes and lower back: the glutes play an important role in stabilizing the hip and core.
 When they become weak, the lower back has to compensate and take on a role it wasn't meant for.
 Lower back overactivity resulting from weak glutes is a major cause of back pain and tightness.

 Anterior Pelvic Tilt Stretches